 Information from LKYSPP regarding their joint degrees, including the Yale-NUS CDP, can be found here.

-APPLY HERE BY DECEMBER 31 @ 5pm SGT.
-CIPE will send you a confirmation email after the deadline.
-You are required to have two references complete this form here, and send it to Charlotte Evans via email at firstname.lastname@example.org by the December 31 @ 5pm SGT deadline.
-CIPE will let you know when we receive each completed recommender form.
+APPLY BY DECEMBER 31, 2017 @ 5pm SGT.
+Please complete this form, and send to Charlotte Evans (firstname.lastname@example.org) via email by the before stated deadline.
+You are also required to have two references complete this form here, and send it directly to Charlotte Evans via email at email@example.com by the December 31 @ 5pm SGT deadline.
+CIPE will let you know when we receive each completed recommender form and your completed application form.